anna-ssg/anna/site/content/posts/building-anna/index.md

 just copy-pasting a single markdown file en-mass!

-![Hyperfine benchmarks comparing the render times of anna, Saaru and 11ty](images/bench.png)
+![Hyperfine benchmarks comparing the render times of anna, Saaru and 11ty](images/bench.png) Hyperfine benchmarks comparing the render times of anna, Saaru and 11ty

 > After about 2 weeks of training (_ahem_) coding, we had a (merge) bringing parallel rendering and profiling to the table